Yari

-(槍, Yari) is the term for a traditionally-made Japanese blade (日本刀; nihontō) in the form of a spear, or more specifically, the straight-headed spear.
+(槍, Yari) is the term for a traditionally-made Japanese sword (日本刀, nihontō) in the form of a spear, or more specifically, the straight-headed spear.
 The martial art of wielding the yari is called sōjutsu.

 History

-The forerunner of the yari is thought to be a hoko yari derived from a Chinese spear.
-These hoko yari are thought to be from the Nara period (710–794).
+The forerunner of the yari is thought to be the hoko, a lance derived from the qiang (Chinese spear).
+These hoko are thought to be from the Nara period (710–794).
+Another polearm, the naginata (glaive), became important in the late Heian.

-The term 'yari' appeared for the first time in written sources in 1334, but this type of spear did not become popular until the late 15th century.
-The original warfare of the bushi was not a thing for commoners; it was a ritualized combat usually between two warriors who would challenge each other via horseback archery.
-In the late Heian period, battles on foot began to increase and naginata, a bladed polearm, became a main weapon along with a yumi (longbow).
+The term yari appeared for the first time in written sources in 1334, but this type of spear did not become popular until the late 15th century.
+The original warfare of the bushi was not a thing for commoners; it was a ritualized combat usually between two warriors, who would challenge each other via mounted archery.
+In the late Heian, battles on foot began to increase, and naginata, a bladed polearm, became a main weapon along with the yumi (Japanese longbow).

-The attempted Mongol invasions of Japan in 1274 and 1281 was one of the factors that changed Japanese weaponry and warfare.
+The attempted Mongol invasions of Japan in 1274 and 1281 provoked a shift in weaponry and in warfare.
 The Mongols employed Chinese and Korean footmen wielding long pikes and fought in tight formations.
 They moved in large units to stave off cavalry.
-Polearms (including naginata and yari) were of much greater military use than swords, due to their significantly longer reach, lighter weight per unit length (though overall a polearm would be fairly hefty), and their great piercing ability.
+Polearms were of much greater military use than swords due to their significantly longer reach, lighter weight per unit length (though overall a polearm would be hefty), and excellent piercing ability.

-In the Nanbokuchō period, battles on foot by groups became the mainstream and the importance of naginata further increased, but yari were not yet the main weapon.
-However, after the Onin War in 15th century in the Muromachi period, large-scale group battles started in which mobilized ashigaru (foot peasant troops) fought on foot and in close quarters, and yari, yumi (longbow) and tanegashima (Japanese matchlock) became the main weapons.
-This made naginata and tachi obsolete on the battlefield, and they were often replaced with nagamaki and short, lightweight katana.
+In the Nanboku-chō period, battles on foot by groups became the mainstream, and the naginata appeared.
+However, yari were not yet the main weapon.
+However, after the decade-long Ōnin War (1467-77) in the Muromachi period, large-scale group battles started, employing ashigaru (peasant foot troops), who fought on foot and in close quarters, and the yari, yumi, and, after 1543, the tanegashima (Japanese matchlock) quickly became the most utilised weapons.

+This shift made the naginata and traditional tachi (sabre) styles obsolete on the battlefield.
+These were often replaced with the tachi known as the nagamaki (long-handled sword) and the short, lightweight katana.

 A reproduction of the Nihon-go, one of the Three Great Spears of Japan.
 Forged in 1967 by Living National Treasure Masamine Sumitani and engraved with a horimono by Sensyū Kokeguchi.